tshepang/blog/content/2014 movie review.md

 categories = ['movies']
 +++

-This year was rather sad: I didn\'t see any fresh movie (movies I saw first time) above **good** rating (5/7).
-That is, there wasn\'t anything at the excellent level (6/7), never mind a masterpiece (7/7).
+This year was rather sad: I didn't see any fresh movie (movies I saw first time) above **good** rating (5/7).
+That is, there wasn't anything at the excellent level (6/7), never mind a masterpiece (7/7).
 That also means nothing stood out enough to be labeled **best movie of the year**.
 Regardless, there was still much to celebrate.
-Let\'s see.
+Let's see.

 visuals
 =======